 Not all plants have to start from a seed.
 In this video, you’ll actually get to see how a potato is grown from another potato.
 If time is not on your side when it comes to conducting experiments, this video will be perfect for you.
 Students can actually see the entire process from start to finish.

 This video goes into detail as to how plants respond to various stimuli.
-Specifically, it covers four types of tropisms: phototropism, hydrotropism, gravitropism, and thigmotropism.
+Specifically, it covers three types of tropisms: phototropism, gravitropism, and thigmatropism.
 Oh wow!
 Yea those are pretty complicated topics right there.
 Don’t worry… the video doesn’t go into a lot of detail and with your support, I’m sure 3rd and 4th graders will be able to understand what’s going on.

 Thigmotropism is a plants response to touch.
 What better way to show students what you’re talking about, then by seeing a real-life plant that responds to touch.
 Be prepared, your kids are going to think this is the coolest plant ever!
 Don’t be surprised if they ask you to bring in a Touch Me Not to school.